AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

     - You can select one or multiple files from the Repository view for editing.
     - After selecting the desired files using the checkbox, the **Edit** option becomes available in the top-right corner of the Repository View.
-    - Clicking Edit opens the selected file(s) in the Editor Interface, where you can begin editing immediately.
+    - Selecting **Edit** opens the selected file(s) in the Editor interface, where you can begin editing the file.

         ![](images/edit-repo-view.png){align="left"}

-- **Options menu for folders**: You can perform the following actions using the Options menu available for a *folder* in the Repository view:
+- **Options menu for folders**: You can perform the following actions using the **Options** menu available for a folder in the Repository view:

     ![](images/options-folder-repo.png){align="left"}